guruyuga/gurunudi/README.rst

 Features of Gurunudi
 ====================

-* Not just English, support exists for an ever growing list of **100+** `languages <https://guruyuga.com/languages/>`
+* Not just English, support exists for an ever growing list of languages.
 * Pre-trained models that are continuously updated for better accuracy and to support more languages.
-* Text Classification - Language Detection, Sentiment Analysis, Topic Modeling, Text Classification and more
-* Text Analysis - NLP tasks like Named Entities, Sentence Extraction, Keyword Extraction, Intent Extraction
-* Text Generation - Chatbot, Summarization, Title Generation, Translation, Natural Language Generation (NLG) and more
-* Text Transformation - Co-reference Resolution, Fix Case (True Case), Spell Check and more
+* Automatic Language Detection enables Gurunudi to converse in any supported language without any additional setup.
+* Custom model training to deploy your own chatbot to answer your customer queries.
+* Gurunudi is language agnostic - Train once in one language, and Gurunudi will reply in any of the supported languages.
-* Knowledge Graph - Definition, Natural Language Query (NLQ), Natural Language Inference (NLI)
+* Knowledge Graph - continuously updated to provide latest and accurate information.
-* Custom Trained Bots - Domain Experts, Customer Support, FAQ and more
 * More cutting edge AI features are being added continuously